Blackhawks pledge to release findings of abuse investigation

 “USA Hockey has been in close contact with the Blackhawks on a variety of topics,” he said.
 “I’m not really involved in those conversations.”

-When asked last week about Bowman recusing himself from that job picking the 2022 U.S. men’s Olympic roster, USA Hockey executive director Pat Kelleher referred to the ongoing investigation by the Blackhawks.
+When asked last week about Bowman recusing himself from the job of picking the 2022 U.S. men’s Olympic roster, USA Hockey executive director Pat Kelleher referred to the ongoing investigation by the Blackhawks.

 “We’ve had discussions with both the National Hockey League and the Blackhawks to stay up to speed on their end,” he said.
 “I think really what we’ve looked at is there (is) an investigation that is ongoing and with that underway, we’ll allow that investigation to take place and happen and we’ll just monitor it and stay in communication with the Blackhawks and the NHL on it as it progresses.”